-So here is what I learnt with my ordeal with subtitles and TV:
+So here is what I learned with my ordeal with subtitles and TV:

-- Your TV should be advanced enough to read a subtitles.
+- Your TV should be advanced enough to read subtitles.
 Mine is.

 - Name the folder, the video file and the subtitle files exactly same.
 Just the extension should be different, nothing else.